Ukraine’s Mykolaiv has held off Russian forces. Bodies are piling up anyway.

 “Russians are trying to intimidate the population,” he said.
 “It’s all psychological pressure to create panic.”

 At the trenched front line the next day, soldiers sat around jars of borscht and cured lard that volunteers had brought them.
-They were waiting for the orders to dig trenches farther, closer to move their trench positions forward, in the direction of the Russian military in Ukraine’s southeast.
+They were waiting for the orders to move their trench positions forward, in the direction of the Russian military in Ukraine’s southeast.

 A different unit, just one kilometer ahead, was hit with artillery shells overnight.